 OVERVIEW: This health legacy funder supports Palm Beach County nonprofits in the areas of health access, health education, and healthcare workforce.
-Small grants for basic needs are awarded.
-Unsolicited applications are accepted.
+It awards small grants for basic needs and accepts unsolicited applications.

 FUNDING AREAS: Health access, health education, healthcare workforce, basic needs

 PROFILE: The Quantum Foundation is based in West Palm Beach, Florida, and is the largest health funder in Palm Beach County.
+It seeks “to inspire and fund initiatives that improve the health of [its] communities.”
 All Quantum grants help local organizations.
 The legacy funder was established in 1995 with net proceeds from the sale of JFK Medical Center in Atlantis, Florida.
-Since the start of local grantmaking in 1997, the funder has given out over $120 million to more than 450 health initiatives.
+Since the start of local grantmaking in 1997, the funder has made over $120 million in grants to more than 450 health initiatives.

-Quantum's funding interests are health care access, improving health education, and growing the healthcare workforce.
-Grants typically exceed $25,000 and go to large Palm Beach County health projects.
-Applications are accepted year-round.
+Quantum's funding priorities include health care access, improving health education, and growing the healthcare workforce.
+Grants typically exceed $25,000 and support large Palm Beach County health projects.
+It accepts applications year-round.
 Quantum awards under-$25,000 grants for basic needs.
 Deadlines for these smaller grants have been posted in July.
-Basic needs grants go to food, shelter, clothing, and transport in the county.
+Basic needs grants support food, shelter, clothing, and transport in the county.

 Only groups that serve Palm Beach County, Florida, are eligible for Quantum grants.
 The funder does not support health research, scholarships, endowments, or grants for religious or political purposes.
 Capacity building is an increasingly important part of Quantum’s funding strategy, and the foundation provides one-on-one consultations, business training, educational convenings, consulting services, and free training workshops for local groups.